iterative/dvc.org/content/docs/studio/get-started.md

 ## DVC Studio Views page

 In your browser, open <https://studio.iterative.ai>.
-Sign in with your Github, Gitlab, or Bitbucket account.
+Sign in with your Github, GitLab, or Bitbucket account.

 ![](https://static.iterative.ai/img/studio/login_home_v2.png) _When you first
 login, an example view is already created for you to explore, and you can add more views._

-When you first login, you will find that there already exists a view connecting to an example DVC project.
+When you first login, you will find that there already exists a `Demo` view connecting to an example DVC project.
 Use this view to explore the features that DVC Studio has to offer.

 DVC Studio automatically identifies datasets, metrics and hyperparameters in your ML experiments.
 Each view on the dashboard displays the metrics.
 In the